kata-csc/ckanext-oaipmh/README.md

 OAI-PMH harvester for CKAN.
 This extends CKAN harvester to parse OAI-PMH metadata sources and import datasets.
-Supported metadata schemas are oai_dc (Dublin Core), CMDI (Component MetaData Infrastructure).
+Supported metadata schemas are oai_dc (Dublin Core), CMDI (Component MetaData Infrastructure) and DataCite v.3.0.

 The list of supported verbs consists of: